 Metro park & ride lots

-Metro provides service to more than 130 park & ride lots throughout King County where you can, leave your car and hop on a bus.
+Metro provides service to more than 130 park & ride lots throughout King County where you can leave your car and hop on a bus.
 Some lots allow you to reserve a parking spot in advance.
-Click here to make a reservation.
-You can also find a full list of park & ride lots here.
+See Park & Ride information.

-In addition to park & ride locations, the following Transit Centers have parking capacity and are served by the downtown Seattle-bound routes listed below.
+In addition to park & ride locations, the following park & rides and transit centers have parking capacity and are served by the downtown Seattle-bound routes listed below.

 - Redondo Heights - Route 190

 - Star Lake Park & Ride - Routes 190 & 192